 Our pastures really are our pride and joy up here.
 Our fencing is composed of mesh 16′ long X 50″ high cattle panels secured to treated wood posts and alternating t-posts.
 It stands up well to the rigors and strain that both itchy sheep and excited 120+ lb. dogs may put on it.
 It is an expensive fencing method though and many hundreds of hours were put into building it on our farm.
 Adult Romneys have never been able to get over it and the lambs are normally too big to get through it.
 Many producers choose to go with rolled mesh fencing or even just 4-5 strands of electrified wire secured to fiberglass poles.
 Electric is the most cost effective way to go, and perhaps the most predator-proof, but for us wasn’t an option at the time that we put our pastures in.
 We have reinforced the fence a bit with an invisible fence unit in order to ensure the dogs don’t try to get through it.
 The insulated wire for the invisible fence is zip tied right to cattle panels and it ensures that the dogs are unable to either jump the fence nor dig underneath it.

 It is said that you can graze Romneys 4 to an acre on marginal pastures but up to 8 per acre on optimal sites; hence, it really does pay to manage your grass wisely.
 Living in the Great Black Swamp Region though our land does experience rather heavy seasonal flooding pulses so a lot of trial and error has gone into the selection of the grass that our flock is grazed on.
 We started off our first year by frost seeding a commercial sheep pasture mix into our fields with very limited success.
 Some of the grasses came up but much of it was either drowned out by the water or shaded too heavily by the White Clover and Chicory which were present in the mix.
 We then back tracked a little bit and replanted much of the pasture with homogenous mixes of Perennial Rye, Timothy Hay, Kentucky Bluegrass, Orchardgrass and a type of tall fescue called “MaxQ.”
 Out of that second round of seeding, the Perennial Rye, the Orchardgrass, and the MaxQ Fescue were the only ones able to germinate and establish in any sort of abundance amongst the spring/early summer standing water.
 Our sheep have done very well on the fescue and orchardgrass though and we have nothing but good things to say about each.
 They do very much like the Perennial Rye but it can be at the detriment of the grass as they will largely overgraze it and not move on to the fescue or orchardgrass until nothing but bare dirt is left.
 We also have a few exceptionally wet areas where Canary Reed Grass has naturally moved in.
 Despite what we’ve been told though it has not taken over any significant portions of the pasture and its presence seems to be more than welcomed by the sheep.
+We’ve tried adding HDR Meadow Fescue to some of the wet areas but we’ve found it’s not a particularly productive grass.
+We didn’t have much luck getting it to establish in any of the pastures but do use it now in wet areas outside of the pasture which are maintained by mowing.
 The lesson here though, avoid pre-mixed commercial sheep pasture seed and don’t introduce clover or chicory until your grass has already been well established.
 Though the clover is a valuable nitrogen fixator and the chicory is said to aid in parasite control, both can be quite aggressive and take over a new stand very quickly at the detriment of the new grass.
+You also can’t go wrong with Orchard Grass and MaxQ Tall Fescue making up the bulk of your pasture forage and a lot of money would’ve been saved had we just stuck with these two seed types from day one.

 We regularly rotate our animals from one pasture system to the next (on an approximate 14 day grazing cycle) in order to mitigate parasite loads and allow for vegetation regrowth.
-We’re always trying new seed types and next year will be plowing and sowing in more of the Perennial Rye along with a newer type of pasture grass called HDR Meadow Fescue.
-It’s supposed to be more water tolerant than other cool season grasses and also lacks the toxic endophytes present in other fescue varieties so it should be interesting to see how it does in our system.
 We are also getting ready to open up a native warm season pasture which we had seeded in 2015 with Indian Grass, Big Bluestem, Switch Grass, Eastern Gamagrass and some native wildflowers.
 The idea is to try to graze the warm season pasture more heavily during the heat and dryness of the summer after all of the cool season grasses have gone dormant; it also provides much better habitat for some of the local wildlife (i.e. wild turkeys, quail, songbirds and butterflies).
 It is yet to be determined though if the sheep will graze any of these North American native grasses or how well they will tolerate the flooding themselves.
-This spring we also added a mason bee box to this pasture with the intent of helping increase plant pollination within both pastures as well as our garden.
+This spring we also added a mason bee box to this pasture (with the intent of helping increase plant pollination within both pastures as well as our garden) and two bluebird boxes were mounted to a couple of the fence posts.
 We will give regular updates in the future on the long-term success of our ever changing pasture management system as much trial and error is likely to continue.